amjadimdad00/CryptoCoinEdge/README.md

 # 🌟 CryptoCoinEdge 🚀

 **CryptoCoinEdge** is a React practice project featuring a crypto-dashboard.
-It includes a dashboard view, transaction tracking, and support sections, all powered by dummy data created by me (Amjad Imdad)[https://amjadimdad00.vercel.app]. 📈💎
+It includes a dashboard view, transaction tracking, and support sections, all powered by dummy data created by [Amjad Imdad](https://amjadimdad00.vercel.app). 📈💎

 ---